Skip to Content

 Was it Always Like This?

-The need to go to out to sea in order to release wastewater, is one of the main reasons that cruise ships when laid up in 2020 still had to sail and couldn’t turn off.
+Ships need to go out to sea in order to release wastewater.
+This is one of the main reasons that cruise ships when laid up in 2020, still had to sail and couldn’t just be turned off.

 To find out more about what happens to ships in cold layup, check out the video below: